|Universal Life Insurance||Whole Life Insurance|

 Certain policies also pay out dividends from the life insurance company annually.
 These can be received in cash, or you leave them to accumulate interest.
 Many policyholders use dividends to reduce their premiums or purchase additional coverage.

-The largest disadvantage of whole life insurance is that it is expensive, more than both term and universal policies.
+The largest disadvantage of whole life insurance is that it is expensive, more than both term life insurance and universal policies.
 This relates to the additional benefits and the length of the policy, but it can put it out of many budgets.

 Most who purchase whole life insurance policies are encouraged to do so when they are younger.
 This helps lock in a lower rate later on, and it leads to a more affordable policy in the long term.